rdsim8589/simple_shell/README.md

     Operator
 	&&  ;  ||  |

-### Aliases
- An alias is a name and corresponding value set using the alias(1) builtin command.
-Whenever a reserved word may occur (see above), and after checking for reserved words, the shell checks the word to see if it matches an alias.
-If it does, it replaces it in the input stream with its value.
-For example, if there is an alias called “lf” with the value “ls -F”, thenthe input:

-      lf foobar ⟨return⟩

-would become

-      ls -F foobar ⟨return⟩

-Aliases provide a convenient way for naive users to create shorthands for commands without having to learn how to create functions with arguments.
-They can also be used to create lexically obscure code.
-This use is discouraged.

 ### Simple Commands
  If a simple command has been recognized, the shell performs the following actions: